 The Bight Beach - Providenciales

-Easily accessible at the end of Pratt’s Road at the Lower Bight Road with a new childrens playground nearby.
+Easily accessible at the end of Pratt’s Road at the Lower Bight Road.
+Children's Park with facilities and parking.
+Home of the Thursday evening Fish Fry.
 A favourite Kite Boarding area.

 The Bight Reef * - Providenciales

 At the end of Penn’s Road this area offers an exquisite snorkelling experience close to shore.
 The beach access is next to Coral Gardens and their beachfront restaurant.
 Snuba TCI is next door at the Windsong.
 PLEASE do not touch or stand on the fragile coral.